Azure/iot-central-bidirectional-device-bridge/README.md

 all subscriptions will have a `Starting` status.
 The speed at which the Bridge reconnects devices is set by default to 150 connections per second.
 This means that, in the event of a container restart, it would take around one minute to reconnect 10,000 devices.

-> NOTE: this number can be customized through `DEVICE_RAMPUP_BATCH_SIZE` and `DEVICE_RAMPUP_BATCH_INTERVAL_MS` environment variables.
+> NOTE: this number can be customized through `DEVICE_CONNECTION_BATCH_SIZE` and `DEVICE_CONNECTION_BATCH_INTERVAL_MS` environment variables.
 However, before adjusting this values it's important to perform a load test to make sure that the service can support the desired reconnection speed.
 Factors that may influence this speed is the size of the hosting container, number of devices, and desired number of connections in the multiplexing pool.

 ### Multiplexing and connection pool
 By default, the Bridge is configured to use a pool of 50 active AMQP connections.
 This amount allows around 50K devices to be connected